 - Sarah Ruhl, Family Residency '16

-Now in its third year, SPACE on Ryder Farm in association with The Lilly Awards Foundation, supports working parents and their children by providing the opportunity for a fully-subsidized week long residency.
-The two ranges of dates for the 2017 residency are July 25th-July 30th and August 15th-20th.
+Now in its fourth year, SPACE on Ryder Farm, funded in part by The Lilly Awards Foundation (spearheaded by Julia Jordan, Marsha Norman and Pia Scala-Zankel), supports working parents and their children by providing the opportunity for a fully-subsidized week long residency.

 About the family residency